RedRoomSim/redroomsim/README.md

 API deployment commands

 1. pip install -t dependencies -r requirements.txt
 2. pip install zip-files
 3. cd .\dependencies
 4. Get-ChildItem -Recurse | zip-files -o ..\aws_lambda_artifact.zip
 5. zip-files ..\aws_lambda_artifact.zip ..\main.py

+## Proxy considerations

+When the API is deployed behind a reverse proxy or load balancer, the proxy should set the `X-Forwarded-For` header with the original client IP address.
+The logging endpoints will prefer this header when it contains a valid IP.
+If the header is missing or invalid, the FastAPI `request.client.host` value will be used instead.
+Both the forwarded address and the original host are included in audit log entries for traceability.